zero24x/nlove/README.md

 To stop being a provider, run `provider disable`.

 # Limitations:
-To prevent abuse (sharing bad things) some search terms are blacklisted.
 The network is limited to 1000 participants, we do not want to consume too much bandwidth!

 # Start it: